 When you’re a teenager and an islander living in a big city, everything is exciting and new.
-Looking back, some of our choices of places to go out at night were pretty awful but we didn’t know better.
+Some of our choices of places to go out at night were pretty awful, but we didn’t know any better.

-At the time, the bars and clubs of Avenida 24 de Julho were the hottest spots to be.
-Even hotter than Bairro Alto (which we thought were for lame people and old intellectual folks, like, you know, our College professors).
-That street was also known for the high number of people run over by cars – people who had one-too-many drinks and speeding cars were not a good combination.
+That street was also known for the high number of people run over by cars.
+People who had one-too-many drinks and speeding cars were not a good combination.
 That’s the reason why there are speed control radars there now.

-The three of us were chilling with a imperial (draft beer in Portuguese), at one of the few tables available, when my friend turned pale and said: “we have to go, now!”.
+The three of us were chilling with an imperial (draft beer in Portuguese) at one of the few tables available when my friend turned pale and said: “We have to go, now!”.
 I looked back in the same direction he was staring at and saw a chair flying and hitting a guy on the head.

 We left shaking, still holding our beers, and walked as fast and as away from that place as possible.
 We never paid for those beers, we never returned to that bar, and I think we tossed the beer glasses into the nearest recycling bin.

 Maybe it’s not a memory to be proud of, but I felt like witnessing a bar fight (ya know, like in the movies) meant that I was now living in a badass city.
 It doesn’t mean that at all.
 It just means that a couple of macho asses had too much to drink and think they’re tough.